-- Specify the name of the TCP/IP startup procedure with the TCP/IP job name parameter in the Printer Inventory (see "FSS parameters" on page 58). - Code this EXEC statement in the appropriate PSF writer procedure:
+- Specify the name of the TCP/IP startup procedure with the TCP/IP job name parameter in the Printer Inventory (see "TCP/IP job name" on page 69). - Code this EXEC statement in the appropriate PSF writer procedure: //STEP01 EXEC PGM=APSPPIEP, REGION=4M, PARM=(,,,,tcpip name)

-'''

-//STEP01 EXEC PGM=APSPPIEP,REGION=4M,PARM=(,,,,tcpip_name)

-'''

-where tcpip\name is the name of the TCP/IP startup procedure.
+where tcpip_name is the name of the TCP/IP startup procedure.
 You can use the first four parameters in the PARM parameter to specify PSF tracing values.
-For a description of these parameters, see "PARM" parameters on the EXEC statement" on page 144.
+For a description of these parameters, see "PARM parameters on the EXEC statement" on page 142.